Latin America adjusts to home schooling as coronavirus halts class

-SAN CRISTOBAL, Venezuela, April 2 (Reuters) - Vanesa Jaimes studied to become an administrative worker in Venezuela’s health care system, but these days she could be more accurately described as a teacher - to her four kids.
+SAN CRISTOBAL, Venezuela (Reuters) - Vanesa Jaimes studied to become an administrative worker in Venezuela’s health care system, but these days she could be more accurately described as a teacher - to her four kids.

 Since the country went into quarantine to prevent the spread of the coronavirus, Jaimes has spent her days juggling competing demands for internet access and monitoring homework.
 Helping her 8-year-old son Gabriel with math required her to re-learn long division because, like many adults, she hasn’t done it in years.